-Metro Mobility has only one mode/type of service, demand response.
-We traced and agreed all functions from Form F-30, Operating Expenses, to the accounting system using the crosswalk.
+Metro Transit's two largest modes/types of services are motor bus and light rail.
+We traced and agreed all functions for all modes/types of services from Form F-30, Operating Expenses, to the accounting system using the crosswalk.